-- Dirty Drains – With food and bacteria constantly flowing into drains, build-up is inevitable.
+- Dirty Drains – With food and bacteria constantly flowing into drains, the build-up is inevitable.
 Regularly clean your drain to reduce the chances of a fly infestation.
 If you are having trouble with flies in your drains, we recommend Bioremediation.

 - Animal Carcasses – Regularly check your yard for dead animals so you can stay ahead of potential fly problems.

 - Bird Droppings – Some flies breed in animal feces, particularly that of birds.
 Try to wash away any collections of bird droppings before they begin to attract flies.
 A garden hose can be helpful in doing so.

 The biggest culprit of giving birth to a drain fly infestation is lack of sanitation.
 Slimy drains, moisture in garbage cans, clogged roof gutters, leaking air conditioners, and planter saucers are all potential breeding sites.
 The key to elimination is getting rid of the breeding site, so it is important to be on the lookout for places that would be attractive to these pests.